Hiking in the Great Smoky Mountains – 2 Day Travel Itinerary

 Mt Le Conte (Via Alum Cave)

-On the second day of our hiking in the Great Smoky Mountains weekend getaway, we decided that we will hike up the third highest peak – Mount Le Conte.
+On the second day of our 2 day itinerary to the Great Smoky Mountains, we decided that we will hike up the third highest peak – Mount Le Conte.
 Various paths can take you to the 6,593 ft / 2,010 m high summit, but we chose the trail via Alum Cave.
-It can take betweenΒ 7- 9 hours for the 11 miles / 18 km hike.
-You also need to be well prepared for the elevation gain of 2,800 ft / 850 m and a few relatively steep parts of the trail.Β
+It can take between 7- 9 hours for the 11 miles / 18 km hike.
+You also need to be well prepared for the elevation gain of 2,800 ft / 850 m and a few relatively steep parts of the trail.

 It takes approximately 30 minutes from Gatlinburg to reach the beginning of the trail via the US-441.
 A small sign and a wooden bridge mark the start of the Alum Cave Trail.
 The entire trail is approximately 11 miles / 18 km round trip, however, most of the visitors only hike up half-way to the Alum Cave Bluffs.